kodadot/nft-gallery/CONTRIBUTING.md

 - After that, we may have questions; check back on your PR to keep up with the conversation.
 - Did you have an issue, like a merge conflict?
 Check out our [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) on **how to resolve merge conflicts and other issues.**

 ### Your PR is merged!

 Congratulations!
 The whole Metaprime & KodaDot community thanks you. ✨

+### Avoiding stalled PRs

+When the issue is **converted to a draft, and you don't reply within 48h**, we will close it and unassign you from the task to leave room for someone else to finish the PR who has more availability and codebase understanding.

 ## Rewards